 Message from the Leader - Councillor Matthew Brown

 We continue to support our residents, communities, and businesses through what is still a difficult time for many due to the rising costs of living resulting in significant social, economic and health impacts.
-Covid and cost of living increases have exposed the vulnerability that inequalities in terms of ethnicity, gender, income and disability have caused, and this is something the Council continues to address going forward.
+Covid and cost of living increases have exposed the vulnerability that inequalities in terms of ethnicity, gender, income and disability have caused, and this is something the Council continues to address.

-We continue to pursue our ambitious regeneration agenda for Preston by progressing our Towns Fund Bid projects, particularly Animate, The MET, Harris Re- Imagining project, our support for the proposed Preston Youth Zone and the renewal of other Harris Quarter assets such as Amounderness House.
+We continue to pursue our ambitious regeneration agenda for Preston by progressing our Towns Fund Projects, particularly Animate, a new council-owned £45m leisure and entertainment complex for the city centre.

-We also embark on delivering Preston's £5.2m funding allocation from the government's UK Shared Prosperity Fund which will help us to invest in our communities, address the climate emergency, strengthen local business, the economy and innovation ecosystem, and support our most vulnerable residents back into employment with practical skills and training.
+We are also making excellent progress on delivering Preston's £5.2m funding allocation from the Government's UK Shared Prosperity Fund, which is helping us to work closer with, and invest in our communities, address the climate emergency, strengthen local business, the economy and innovation ecosystem, and support our most vulnerable residents back into employment with practical skills and training.

-Our work to promote the 'Preston Model', is just one strand of our Fairness Agenda, which includes important work across the city with projects and initiatives such as revising a progressive social value procurement framework, promoting a Real Living Wage, working with the Leighton Street Traveller Site Co-operative, Advancing a Shared Economy in Preston initiative, and many other community-based and co-operative and collaborative working activities.
+Our work to promote the 'Preston Model' includes important work across the city with projects and initiatives such as our revised progressive social value procurement framework, promoting a Real Living Wage, working with the Leighton Street Traveller site Co-operative, Advancing a Shared Economy in Preston initiative, and many other activities that develop a more shared, democratic local economy.

-We are proud to be progressing the Climate Change Agenda in Preston and our Climate Policy Officer continues to reach out to colleagues and our city-wide partners to better understand what role we can play to tackle the climate crisis.
+We are proud to be progressing the Climate Change Agenda in Preston and our Climate Policy Officers continue to reach out to colleagues, city-wide partners and our communities to better understand what role we can play to tackle the climate crisis.

 Our ambition and unfailing dedication to Preston remains high.
 We continue to strive for a vibrant, successful future and are proud to serve this City and of the work we, alongside our partners, continue to achieve.